Skylar-404/skylar-HotelMngSystem-desktop-application/README.md

   assignment, optional password reset on edit.
 The button is hidden entirely for non-admins, and the handler double-checks the role even if someone tries to trigger it another way.
-- **Logout** — confirms, clears the session, and returns to the Sign In screen (this flow already existed in your code — I left it as-is, just added the session clear).
+- **Logout** — confirms, clears the session, and returns to the Sign In screen.